rootvansh/Echecs/README.md

 (Name, images, emails, phone no. etc all are copyrighted material and you cannot use any of them under any circumstances)
 # Developer
 This website was made by <strong>Vansh Choudhary</strong>
+Summer Fields School is the rightful owner of Échecs and it's website.<br>
+Permission should be taken directly from Summer Fields School for editing/changing/updating anything in the Échecs website.